 LinkedIn is the professional social network, but it doesn’t have to be boring.
 Liven up the feed by sharing something heartwarming or funny.

-Share your photos rather than stock images.
+Share your photos rather than stock images, or stolen images from google images!
 Take us behind the scenes and under the covers.
 Use your smartphone or engage a professional to get vibrant high-quality images, but do something bold.

 Who are the Top Voices in your network / industry?
 Share them (and @Mention them below)